 Practical Tips for Following a Low-GI Diet

-Related Article: How to Lose 20kg in a Month?
+Related Article: Can you lose 20kg in a month?

 Conclusion: Can a Low-GI Diet Help You Lose Weight?